AkashWarkhad/Convertex_App/README.md

 3. Choose any of currency type (US dollar, IND rupees, Euro, NZD Curruncy)that you want to convert, enterd value using the drop-down list.
 4. Click “Convert” Button.
 5. Then the app will display the converted value below space.
+6.
+# APK File to install app on Android Phone :

 # Screenshots of User Interfaces :